 “half sweet” for two pumps.
 You won’t sacrifice flavor but you will save in calorie counts.
 Starbucks also offers two sugar-free syrup options – vanilla and cinnamon dolce which are calorie-free and have no added sugars.
 I usually ask for 2 pumps of sugar-free vanilla in most of my drinks.

 - Get it Skinny – Ask the barista for your usual drink order but make it skinny.
 This request helps reduces fat, calories, and sugar.

-- Nix the Whip Cream – I know, I know — savage!
-I love whipped cream, but at 80-120 in extra calories, I say you’re better off.
+- Nix the Whip Cream – I know, I know — brutal!
+I love whipped cream, but I say you’re better off at 80-120 extra calories.
 You’ll also be reducing the added sugar.
-If you’re treating yourself, you could ask for half whip.
+If you’re treating yourself, you could ask for a half whip.

 - …And the toppings – Hopefully you’re still here after reading #5, if so, go ahead and also omit the caramel crunch and java chips.
 I promise I’m not trying to ruin your life.
 But if you visit Starbucks as much as I do, those extra calories will add up.

 - Be Conscious of the Sweeteners – There are no-calorie sweeteners like Splenda and Stevia that will give you the sweetness you desire.
 However, if you’re looking for a natural alternative, try honey or agave nectar.
 While they do contain more calories and sugar, they are natural sweeteners.

 In an effort to reduce waste from single-use cups, Starbucks offers a B.Y.O.C, or bring your own cup, incentive.